dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 One key study that employs this approach in CRC is the GALAXY trial (UMIN000039205), part of the CIRCULATE-Japan study.
 Here, a cohort of 1039 patients with resectable CRC (stages II-IV) was subject to an observational study, with postoperative ctDNA status determination and follow-up to a median of 16.74 months.
 After surgery, the ctDNA status was used as the criterion for patient assignment to one of two related clinical trials: patients that tested positive for ctDNA were assigned to the ALTAIR trial, assessing the adequacy of chemotherapy escalation, and ctDNA-negative patients were assigned to the VEGA trial, studying the noninferiority of treatment deescalation.
 The ctDNA determination exhibited prognostic value, with patients that tested positive at 4 weeks after surgery showing an increased risk of recurrence (HR = 10.0) [@kotaniMolecularResidualDisease2023].

-The Signatera assay is also the centerpiece of the ongoing BESPOKE clinical trial (NCT04264702).[@kasiBESPOKEStudyProtocol2021].
+The Signatera assay is also the centerpiece of the ongoing BESPOKE clinical trial (NCT04264702).
+This multicenter prospective study aims at

+.[@kasiBESPOKEStudyProtocol2021].

 > thereby expanding upon the results of the aforementioned DYNAMIC trial.